robopyh/JavaCoreDec2018/README.md

-# File 2 Task 2
+# File 2 Task 4
-Develop an application that provides an inventory of an employee stationery.
-Calculate a total cost of employee stationary.
+Sort a collection of stationeries by owner, by price, by owner AND price.